-- ✓ 2 wingers
+- 2 wingers

-- ✓ 1 balanced/all-around centre
+- 1balanced/all-around centre

-- ✓ 2 defence
+- 2 defence

-- ✓ 1 goalie
+- 1 goalie

 Similar to a team, an investment portfolio requires that you balance who is playing offence (getting returns) versus defense (protecting on the downside).
 Most hedge funds act like your defence or goalie.
 They can still score goals, but are mostly working to protect the downside.

-Did you know?
-Investors value the broader toolkit available to alternative investment managers for the diversification, volatility reduction, downside protection and non-correlated return benefits they
+broader toolkit available to alternative and non-correlated return benefits they